sluu99/csprog/03-decision-making-cont.md

 2. Ask the user to enter a year and print a message indicating if that year is a leap year.

 3. Ask the user to enter an amount of money in pennies (cents).
 Exchange the money for the user using the largest dolar bills possible.
-These bills and coins are available to you: 100, 50, 10, 5, 2, 1, quarters, dimes, nickles, pennies.
+These bills and coins are available to you: 100, 50, 20, 10, 5, 2, 1, quarters, dimes, nickles, pennies.
 Example:

 ```
 Please enter an amount of money in pennies: 24011
 That amount can be represented using:

 2 one-hundred-dolar bill(s)
-4 ten-dollar bill(s)
+2 twenty-dollar bill(s)
 1 dime(s)
 1 cent(s)
 ```